LifeLock vs. Experian 2024: Key Differences That Matter

 LifeLock vs. Experian IdentityWorks review at a glance

 These two ID theft protection services have a lot of similarities, but some key differences may matter to your situation.
-People on a tight budget who want identity protection could benefit from Experian’s free plan.
-Experian is definitely for you if you want to monitor your FICO score.
+People on a tight budget who want identity protection could benefit from Experian’s free plan, and it's also the better option if you want to monitor your FICO score.

 On the other hand, LifeLock comes from Norton and can be used on its own or bundled with Norton’s other security products.
 Norton has so many options, providing a slew of support options to fit your preferences.